jmorvay/Frinx-docs/FRINX_ODL_Distribution/Beryllium/Operations_Manual/clustering-overview.md

 ## Scaling
 If you have multiple Frinx ODL instances running as a cluster, you can potentially do more work or store more data.

-*The following sections describe how to set up clustering on both individual and multiple Frinx ODL distributions.*
+*The following sections describe how to set up clustering on both individual (single node) and multiple (multiple node) Frinx ODL distributions.*

 ## Single node clustering
 To enable clustering on a single machine running the Frinx ODL distribution: